GonzaloHernandez10/ecommerce-sales-analysis/docs/eda_notes.md

 JOIN order_items AS oi ON o.order_id = oi.order_id
 WHERE o.order_status IN ('delivered', 'shipped');

--- Verificar cuantos productos no tienen una categoría registrada en base a las ordenes con -- estatus 'delivered' o 'shipped'
+-- Nulos en categoría de producto
 SELECT
     SUM(CASE WHEN p.product_category_name IS NULL THEN 1 ELSE 0 END) AS nulos_categoria
 FROM order_items AS oi